geonetwork/doc/source/api/q-search.rst

 Q Search
 ##############

 The Q Search endpoint allows you to query the catalog programatically.
-It is available in your catalog at http://localhost:8080/geonetwork/srv/eng/q
+It is available in the local catalog at http://localhost:8080/geonetwork/srv/eng/q (otherwise substute your catalog URL).

 Query results parameters